 Plastic Christmas trees are big contributors to the plastic pollution that ends up in our oceans and landfills.
 While artificial trees can be reused, a lot of them are thrown away each year.
 If you’ve got your heart set on a plastic Christmas tree, opt for a second-hand one!
 But if you still want a brand new tree, then pick one that will last a lifetime, not one that you’ll replace every year.

 Real trees, on the other hand, can be disposed of as green waste and are compostable.
 If they’re grown sustainably and properly, they’re the perfect way to celebrate Christmas and help the planet at the same time.

-To reduce plastic waste and encourage an eco friendly Christmas, try investing in presents for your family and friends that will last for years!
-These should be gifts that can be used again and again and that won’t get thrown away in a year’s time.
+To reduce plastic waste and encourage an eco-friendly Christmas, try investing in presents for your family and friends that will last for years!
+These should be sustainable gifts that can be used year after year.

-We know Christmas can get expensive, particularly when you’re forgoing the smaller, cheaper gifts and going for the valuable ones.
-So to save money, why not consider doing a Secret Santa with your family?
+We know Christmas can get expensive, so to save money, why not consider doing a Secret Santa with your family?
 That way, everyone gets an amazing gift that they’ll cherish forever and you won’t break the bank!

 4. Plan Christmas dinner